 Climate science is a super complex business, but the basic things you need to know to understand climate change aren't very hard.
 UCL Professor Mark Maslin has a great, simple overview if you want the basic science.
 To keep up to date, it's worth getting in the habit of following some climate news sites - e.g. Carbon Brief, Climate Home and Climate Central.

 As well as the latest on Arctic sea ice melt, floods and politicians just not getting it, it's important you keep up to date with stories of people taking action to tackle climate change too.
 It'll help give you hope to get through the dark times, and best of all, it'll give you inspiration to take more action yourself.
-Which is why you should check out our climate hope gallery, and sign up to the newsletter.

 It's not good enough to just keep this knowledge to yourself though.
 Once you get used to reading more about climate change, talk about it.